 World of Hyatt is my favorite hotel loyalty program, and Globalist with them is my favorite top tier status.
-The program has maintained its value pretty well, though some significant changes are coming.
+The program has maintained its value pretty well, though over time they have announced some changes.

 Hyatt Introducing Peak & Off-Peak Awards